areljannC/mkb.haus/docs/00_DesignDocument/README.md

 - [pcpartpicker.com](https://pcpartpicker.com) but for mechanical keyboards
 - mechanical keyboard market for users to buy, sell and trade from each other
 - easily lookup a mechanical keyboard's specifications from its switches, to case, to keycaps, etc.
-- easily find which vendor sells those said specfication items
+- easily find which vendor sells those said specification items

 #### What's wrong with things the way they are now?